Alxertion/brainfuck-interpreter/README.md

 Made purely for fun.
 Uses Maven and FXML (the interpreter itself does not use FXML).
 <br>
 The application has 2 entry points (in the 'main' package):
- - InterpreterMain, which runs a program, and prints the time it took and the instruction count (console-based);
+ - InterpreterMain, which runs a program and prints its output, the time it took and the instruction count (console-based);
  - ApplicationMain, that starts the FXML GUI.